-- ♦ Software design and implementation are inter-leaved activities.
-The level of detail in the design depends on the type of system and whether you are using a plan-driven or agile approach. - ♦ The process of object-oriented design includes activities to design the system architecture, identify objects in the system, describe the design using different object models and document the component interfaces. - → A range of different models may be produced during an objectoriented design process.
-These include static models (class models, generalization models, association models) and dynamic models (sequence models, state machine models). - Component interfaces must be defined precisely so that other objects can use them.
-A UML interface stereotype may be used to define interfaces.
+- Software design and implementation are inter-leaved activities.
+The level of detail in the design depends on the type of system. - The process of object-oriented design includes activities to; - design the system architecture - identify objects in the system - designing different object models - specify the component interfaces. - A range of different models may be produced during an objectoriented design process.
+These include; - static models: class models, generalization models, association models - dynamic models: sequence models, state machine models - Component interfaces must be defined precisely so that other objects can use them.